observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 </details>

-Nope, let's build the images with the agent and add a new tag to it, so we know which images are auto-instrumented.
+Now, let's build the images with the agent and add a new tag to it, so that we know which images are auto-instrumented.
 TODO

 ### Configure Deployment